ASTM D6344 Concentrated Impact Integrity Testing

 However, if this is not possible, then the test should be conducted immediately upon the removal of the package from the conditioned environment.
 Complete the tests from heights that produce the desired energy at impact according to the tables in the ASTM D6344 procedure.

-When the test is completed, the testing laboratory will evaluate if the package has met the acceptance criteria and write a report accordingly.
+When the ASTM D6344 test is completed, the testing laboratory will evaluate if the package has met the acceptance criteria and write a report accordingly.
+Information in the report includes the following:

 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 In addition to ASTM D6344 testing, Keystone has a full scope of expertise including temperature validation, vibration, and accelerated aging.